Active in Calif.

 - Oral history interview with Lorser Feitelson and Helen Lundeberg, 1965 Mar.
 17

-- Image Gallery items from other collections related to Feitelson, Lorser
+- Image and Media Gallery items from other collections related to Feitelson, Lorser

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Lorser Feitelson, 1964 May 12-1964 June 9, Archives of American Art, Smithsonian Institution.